xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2020-10-23-arm-none-eabi-gcc-v9-3-1-1-4-released.md

 support for **Python 3.7**.

-The Python 3 run-time is included, so GDB does not need any version of Python to be installed, and is insensitive to the presence of another version.
+The Python 3 run-time is included, so GDB does not need any version of Python to be installed, and is insensitive to the presence of other versions.

 Support for Python 2 was discontinued.